netsec-ethz/rains/README.md

 client-side RAINS stub resolver (...bonus points for integrating this with Go's net. package in an idiomatic way...)

+(TODO: draw a nice picture of how all this fits together.)

 ## Understanding RAINS

 The development of the RAINS server and tools is currently in early design